Fulbright in Norway: Final Reflections

-After I returned from Hamburg back to Oslo in early April, I hit the ground running by rehearsing all the music for my final Fulbright recital like clockwork—all six pieces were surprisingly easy to put together, and I was impressed by the responsiveness and enthusiasm of all the musicians about my music.
-The six pieces —Stora Rös (which I expanded into a sextet), Hylestad, Ice on Sand, Beta Drift, The Dolphin Moments, and Edvard (for which John Albert Harris designed the video) came together with three to four rehearsals for each piece, and by the time of the recital that week, I was feeling prepared and relaxed.
-While in the beginning I was a little nervous about the new elements of Edvard—the new difficult meter (uneven 3-beat 10/8 bar) and the new instruments (accordion, violin, Hardanger fiddle, and bassoon), as a conductor, and I had to practice through the work a lot and really know it inside out, the musicians were patient and eventually the new groove clicked.
+At this point, I only have a few months left in living in Europe, and it's hit me.
+I've been busy rehearsing all the music for my final Fulbright project like clockwork—all six pieces were surprisingly easy to put together, and I was impressed by the responsiveness and enthusiasm of all the musicians about my music.
+The six pieces —Ymir's Bones (which I expanded into a sextet), Hylestad, Ice on Sand, Beta Drift, The Dolphin Moments, and Edvard came together with three to four rehearsals for each piece, and by the time of the recital that week, I was feeling prepared and relaxed.
+While in the beginning I was a little nervous about the new elements of Edvard—the new difficult meter (uneven 3-beat 10/8 bar) and the new instruments (accordion, violin, Hardanger fiddle, and bassoon), the musicians were patient and eventually the new groove clicked.

 In early May, I played a few concerts, including a performance of a composition featuring a mixture of players from different levels, including amateur and young musicians, by the masters’ jazz composer Jos Heutmakers, a collection of original jazz arrangements of Icelandic tunes by Jón Einarssen, and an exam concert with Adrian Andersen at Victoria with some groovy Rhodes features.
 Meanwhile, I was working intensely on my piece for Aspen Music Festival.